Internet of Things (IoT) | Set 2

-Dynamic: IoT system & devices should have the ability to adapt to changes in the operating conditions on the go
+Dynamic: IoT systems & devices should have the ability to adapt to changes in the operating conditions on the go.

-Self-Configuring: should allow a large number of devices to work together in order to achieve a certain functionality.
+Self-Configuring: This should allow a large number of devices to work together in order to achieve certain functionality.

 Smart City and Smart Home are among a few of the revolutionary applications that we can expect out of the Internet of things technology.